glennj/exercism.io/tcl/all-your-base/README.md

 # All Your Base

+Welcome to All Your Base on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Convert a number, represented as a sequence of digits in one base, to any other base.

 Implement general base conversion.
 Given a number in base **a**,